-Where to Eat When All You Want Is a Big Bowl of Pasta
+Where to Go in Auckland When All You Want Is a Big Bowl of Pasta

 AMANO, AUCKLAND CBD

 For a bowl of pasta in a whole new realm, join the queue waiting to get a seat at Amano on Tyler Street in Britomart.
-This is classic/contemporary Italian at its most gorgeous — think pipe rigate with cacio e pepe (that's cheese and pepper) and bucatini with Auckland Islands scampi, saffron and chilli.
+This iconic spot is an Auckland stalwart for a reason — its menu is classic/contemporary Italian at its most gorgeous.
+The lineup is constantly changing as the team source local, seasonal ingredients, but in the winter months you might be able to get your fork into kumara gnocchi, mushroom and leek-filled ravioli, or bucatini with local scampi, saffron and chilli.
+The interior fit-out isn't too shabby, either.

 PANE E VINO, PONSONBY

-Owned by the iconic Tito Cucciniello and recently relocated from a villa across the road into the old brick fire station at 1 Williamson Ave in Ponsonby, Pane e Vino is an Auckland institution offering up to 15 traditional-style Puglian-influenced pasta dishes at a time.
-A not very well kept secret is the lunch menu, where you can get a bowl that will leave you stuffed for just $12 — with options including classics-for-a-reason spaghetti alla bolognese, carbonara and linguine alla puttanesca.
+Owned by the iconic Tito Cucciniello and found in the old brick fire station at 1 Williamson Ave in Ponsonby, Pane e Vino is an Auckland institution offering up to 15 traditional-style Puglian-influenced pasta dishes at a time.
+A not very well-kept secret is the lunch menu, where you can get a bowl that will leave you stuffed for just $15 — with options including classics-for-a-reason spaghetti alla bolognese, carbonara and linguine alla puttanesca.

-No listicle of pastas in Auckland would be complete without a mention of K' Road's Coco's, where spaghetti and meatballs is the stuff of dreams.
-There's always a couple of other divine pasta options on offer, but once you've been served up a couple of their big, juicy, saucy meatballs on a nest of perfectly cooked spag, you'll be an addict.
-Those on a tighter budget should aim to be at Coco's between 4pm and 6pm Monday through Saturday for the ever-changing $13 happy hour pasta.
-And if you can't be bothered leaving the house but also can't face another jar of Leggo's and packet of San Remo, Coco's recently launched an Uber Eats-only side hustle under the moniker Pronto Pasta, offering pasta bowls from $15.
+No listicle of pasta in Auckland would be complete without a mention of Karangahape Road's Coco's, where spaghetti and meatballs is the stuff of dreams.
+There are always a couple of other divine pasta options on offer, but once you've been served up a couple of their big, juicy, saucy meatballs on a nest of perfectly cooked spag, you'll be an addict.
+Those on a tighter budget should aim to be at Coco's between 4pm and 6.30pm Monday through Saturday for the ever-changing $15 happy hour pasta — best paired with an $8 glass of vino.

 GINA'S ITALIAN KITCHEN, EDEN TERRACE